Terry’s is best known for its Chocolate Orange product. Terry’s is the ninth largest chocolate confectionery brand in Britain.

 Kraft spun off its snacks and confectionery business as Mondelez in 2012.

 Mondelez sold Terry’s to Eurazeo in 2017.
-Production was relocated from Poland and Slovakia to France from 2018.
+Production was relocated from Poland and Slovakia to France in 2018.